-The New Orleans Police Department is divided into five bureaus, the Office of the Superintendent, Field Operations Bureau, Investigation and Support, Management Services Bureau and Public Integrity Bureau.
+The New Orleans Police Department is divided into six bureaus, including the: Office of the Superintendent; Compliance Bureau; Field Operations Bureau; Investigation and Support Bureau; Management Services Bureau; and Public Integrity Bureau.

 Office of the Superintendent

-The Office of the Superintendent oversees the following divisions:
+The Office of the Superintendent oversees every bureau and the following divisions:

-Public Affairs Division - responsible for acting as the official spokesperson for all release of information to the news media along with informing the public through the news media of current police operations and services
+Public Affairs Division - responsible for acting as the official spokesperson for all information released to the news media along with informing the public through the news media of current police operations and services.

 Field Operations Bureau